-5 Things to Know About Business Interruption Insurance this Hurricane Season
+5 Things to Know About Business Interruption Insurance for Hurricane Season

-Business owners often ask us about Business Interruption Insurance and how it can help protect their business.
-Business Interruption (BI) coverage is a critical part of a company’s ability to stay afloat if they suffer a loss because of a Hurricane.
+Business Interruption (BI) coverage is a critical part of a company’s ability to stay afloat after incurring losses from disaster-related damages.
 It can make the difference between recovering from a loss and being forced to cut operations or go out of business.

-Here are five key things to understand and look for when reviewing your BI coverage.
+Here are five key things to understand and look for when reviewing your organization’s BI coverage.

 Additionally, traditional BI coverage doesn’t cover income lost if the business shuts down because of a flood.

 2. Understand the time deductible.